real-logic/aeron/README.md

 You require the following to build Aeron:

-* Latest stable [JDK 8](https://adoptopenjdk.net/index.html), Java versions before 1.8.0_65 are very buggy and can cause tests to fail.
+* At least [JDK 8](https://adoptopenjdk.net/index.html), Java versions before 1.8.0_65 are very buggy and can cause tests to fail.
+Aeron is supported on Java 8 and Java 11.

 You must first build and install [Agrona](https://github.com/real-logic/agrona) and [Simple Binary Encoding (SBE)](https://github.com/real-logic/simple-binary-encoding) into the local maven repository